Chillingly, most people who develop long COVID did not have particularly vicious cases of the virus initially.

 This alone is an edge-case.
 An edge-case which none of the alt-text guides handle because none of them are even aware of its very existence.
 The same situation could occur in real-life photographs, but real-life photographs practically always focus on one specific element or a few, and everything else is recommended to be treated as non-existent in alt-text.
 So part of my edge-case is that this focus on one specific text-less element is simply not there in most of my images.

-I can solve it gracefully by actually transcribing absolutely everything verbatim, 1:1, 100%.
+actually transcribing absolutely everything verbatim, 1:1, 100%.
 It usually doesn't go into the alt-text anyway unless it isn't too much.
 It definitely always goes into the long, full, detailed description in the post, in case you've forgotten that I usually describe each one of my images twice.
 Only if it's a maximum of three or four short bits of text, and I don't have to describe too much in the alt-text otherwise, only then the transcripts go into the alt-text as well.
 But I never put some transcripts into the alt-text and some not.
 Either all of them or none.
 Regardless, all of them always go into the full description in the post.

 What makes my unhandled edge-case even more of an unhandled edge-case is that text often tends to be illegible in my images.